TheSevenn/secure-sage/README.md

 - Add tags to remember the account better

 - Currently the app doesn't support the other users to login and add accounts.
+- Feel free to try the application the username = "test" and password = "password" for demo app.

 webapp to keep your accounts and manage passwords